adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 description: Learn how to provide different styles to your modules and components based on state, such as showing, hiding and loading.
 ---

-We may need to give elements a different visual treatment in response to their state changing.
-Here are some examples of state:
+We may need to give elements a different visual treatment in response to some state.
+Here are some examples:

-- showing or hiding
+- showing / hiding
-- active or inactive
+- active / inactive
-- disabled or enabled
+- disabled / enabled
-- loading or loaded
+- loading / loaded
-- hasProducts or hasNoProducts
+- hasProducts / hasNoProducts
-- isEmpty or isFull
+- isEmpty / isFull

-We'll need an additional class to represent state.
-It should be added to the module or component element to which it pertains.
+To represent state we need an additional class which should be added to the module (or component) element to which it pertains.

-For example, if our *basket* needs a gray background when it's empty, the HTML should be:
+For example, if our basket module needs a gray background when it's empty, the HTML should be:

 	<div class="basket basket-isEmpty">